JupiterOne/service-workshops/templates/template-hip_pocket.md

 ## Core Concept Number 1

+Describe the concept and what relevant topics JupiterOne covers relating to this concept

+### Relevant Query

-Describe the concept and what relevant _class, _type or relationship that is useful in understanding this concept
+Describe the _class, _type or relationship that is useful in understanding this concept

 ```
 Code or Query - If a query is used, make sure to provide a RETURN value